A Dermatologist Just Schooled Me On Sunscreen & I Learned So Much

 ADVERTISEMENT

 That said, the semantics of sunscreen do matter.
-Obviously we want to protect our skin from melanoma and premature ageing so separating fact from fiction — and flat-out speculation — is crucial.
-Between skincare companies pushing their own agendas and word-of-mouth fallacies we’ve all heard before ('base tan', anyone?), there’s no shortage of misinformation on the subject.
+Obviously we want to protect our skin from melanoma and premature aging so separating fact from fiction — and flat-out speculation — is crucial.
+Between skin-care companies pushing their own agendas and word-of-mouth fallacies we’ve all heard before ('base tan', anyone?), there’s no shortage of misinformation on the subject.

 Myth: Mineral sunscreen is safer and more effective than chemical sunscreen.